Slots Facts and Trivia

 The RTP percentage of online slots is typically much higher than land-based slot machines.
 You’re looking at an 85% average RTP for land-based machines and 96% for online slots.
 This difference is mainly due to the fact that land-based machines undergo a lot of maintenance and development, which can be more costly than online slots.

 There’s no such thing as a regular fruit machine anymore—at least with online slots.
 No, nowadays, slots have to be themed in some way.

 We’ve obviously got regular themes involving werewolves and vampires that are always enticing to beginners.
-Or if you’re a big movie-watcher, you can enjoy slots based on films like Titanic or Iron Man.
+Or if you’re a big movie-watcher, you can enjoy slots based on films like Titanic or Tomb Raider.
 You can even find games based on celebrities like Elvis!

 Of course, some themes go down the outright strange route.
 Believe it or not, there are slots featuring karate pigs, KGB bears and even space-invading cows.
 Yes, you read that correctly—space-invading cows.
 Check out our top 12 weirdest slot games for more hidden gems.